This article was first published on www.factordaily.com and is reproduced with permisssion of the author.

 A line of caution, though.
 It is rather naive to retain the image of mattresses lined with 1000 rupee notes or cupboards full of bank notes.
 A lot of the black money would have periodically been converted into other assets, such as land, gold and even luxury cars.
 Also, it is important to note that expensive goods can also replace cash as tools for bribery. iPhones and other luxury items can be given under the table just as easily as cash.
 Notwithstanding this caveat, the move can definitely be expected to make a sizeable dent in the stock of black money and counterfeit notes.

 There is bound to be a massive disruption to the economy in the coming few days.
 Some are bound to be of a temporary nature, while others will have lasting effects.

 Immediately, a lot of people are bound to be inconvenienced.
-The night of the announcement already witnessed long queues in front of the ATMs (though this doesn’t make sense as it would dispense the now defunct large denomination notes), at petrol stations, supermarkets and any other avenue where people could exchange their high denomination notes for goods and services.
+The night of the announcement already witnessed long queues in Facade, face.
+See Obverse.
+More of the ATMs (though this doesn’t make sense as it would dispense the now defunct large denomination notes), at petrol stations, supermarkets and any other avenue where people could The Eurosystem comprises the European Central Bank and the national central banks of those countries that have adopted the euro.
+More their high denomination notes for goods and services.
 Going ahead, there is bound to be mini bank runs, long queues at bank branches, and a general liquidity crunch.
 Given that all banks are compulsorily closed on the 9th of November and ATMs closed for the next couple of days, it is inevitable that a large number of people will find it difficult to carry on day-to-day transactions.

 Long queues at Federal Bank ATM, Jalahalli Branch, late on the night of Nov 8, a few hours after the PM’s announcement